I. DeQuincey Newman: Later life and legacy

+In 1985, a resolution passes in the State Senate to commission a portrait of Newman.

 In 1986, the Richland County Legislative Delegation and the Highway Commission dedicated South Carolina Highway 277 as the "I. DeQuincey Newman Freeway."

 In 2001, the University of South Carolina created the I. DeQuincey Newman Institute for Peace and Social Justice and an endowed chair position of the same name, held in the College of Social Work.

+In 2012, a historical marker was erected near the site of his home.